Protect Your Business and Your Customers By Reducing Risk

 With Sonrai Dig, your architecture is secure, agile, and compliant.
 Continuously monitor database and database service access to get immediate feedback on the health of your cloud.
 Databases like DynamoDB, CosmosDB, RDS, Data Lake, Big Table, and many other cloud based data stores contain sensitive data.
 In addition to looking for public buckets and object stores, Dig discovers and monitors access to these critical stores and resources.

 The use of AWS, Azure, GCP, and Kubernetes clouds delivers the unparalleled ability to rapidly bring new products and services to market, and flexibly scale these in real-time to meet demand.
-This agility is often reliant on providing self-service access to developers and if not approached properly, can create a loss of control, complex sets of microservices and serverless functions, and a constantly changing security environment creating 1000s of pieces of compute across 100s of roles.
+This agility is often reliant on providing self-service access to developers and if not approached properly, can create a loss of control, complex sets of microservices and serverless functions, and a constantly changing security environment creating thousands of pieces of compute across hundreds of roles.
 This complexity in identity and data access leaves your organization at risk if the proper controls are not met or enforced.

 By reducing complexity, your company can better control its resources and access to it, whether it is people, processes, policies, or compute.
 Sonrai Dig can help simplify your public cloud by decoding permissions and activities of roles and identities so your organization may track permissions and monitor activity of all of these identities as they create roles, assume roles, and gain access to your data.